 This is a guest post from 47Line Technologies.

-In Part 2, we looked at Design Considerations of NoSQL and introduced the concept of eventual consistency.
+In our previous post ‘DynamoDB: An Inside Look Into NoSQL’, we looked at Design Considerations of NoSQL and introduced the concept of eventual consistency.
 In this article, we will introduce the concepts and techniques used while architecting a NoSQL system.

 The following table summarizes the list of techniques used in DynamoDB: